Face-to-face Core Process Psychotherapy in Bristol

 I always prefer to work face-to-face, accepting new clients who can initially come in person.
 I can also accommodate online sessions.

-Sessions cost £45 for an hour – this is a discounted rate, and I charge this as I am a trainee.
+Sessions cost £50 for an hour – I charge this as I am a trainee.
 I also have some concessionary slots; please ask if you are interested in one of these.

 Sessions are weekly and at the same time each week.
 At the moment I have availability on Tuesday and Thursday mornings.
 There may be some flexibility around other times, if these are not manageable.